Santroller/Santroller/serialConfig.md

 | ---------------------- | ---- | ---- | ------ | ------------ |
 | Jump to usb bootloader | j    |      |        | (16u2 / 8u2) |

-Ideas
+Changes
 -----

-Move things like cpu_freq, version and signature out of the eeprom, and have them just be easily retrievable (this should be rather straightforward)
+* the keys can read both negative and positive at the same time.

-the keys can read both negative and positive at the same time.
+* send axis inverting at the same time as the axis itself